dcm4che/dcm4chee-arc-cs/docs/security/audit/security-alert.rst

 - One or more task(s) were canceled, rescheduled or deleted using Monitoring page of Archive UI.
 - If a super user logs in or logs out of secured Archive UI.
 - If any user updates his/her password using secured Archive UI.
+- If any Keycloak admin user performs actions within admin console

 Message Structure
 -----------------